Dr-Nipun-Lab/Dr-Nipun-Lab.github.io/index.md

 # Welcome to Dr. Nipun Lab

-We are a translational research group focused on understanding liver diseases through **integrated multi-omics, causal inference, systems biology, and clinical proteomics**.
+We are a translational research group focused on understanding Alcohol associated liver Diseases (ALD), Acute on chronic liver failure (ACLF) and infections through **integrated multi-omics, causal inference, systems biology, and clinical proteomics**.

 **Our primary focus areas include:**